rpm-software-management/dnf/doc/conf_ref.rst

     for any reason.
 This option doesn't affect skipping of unavailable packages after dependency resolution.
 To check inaccessibility of repository use it in combination with :ref:`refresh command line option <refresh_command-label>`.
 The default is ``False``.
+    Note this option in particular :ref:`can be set in your configuration file by your distribution <conf_distribution_specific-label>`.

 .. _sslcacert-label: